natefinch/tcgmizer/README.md

 A Chrome extension that optimizes your [TCGPlayer](https://www.tcgplayer.com) shopping cart to find the mathematically cheapest combination of sellers, including shipping costs.

+## Installation

+1. Download and unzip the latest [release](https://github.com/natefinch/tcgmizer/releases).
+2. Open Chrome and go to `chrome://extensions`.
+3. Enable **Developer mode** (toggle in the top right).
+4. Click **Load unpacked** and select the repository folder.
+5. Navigate to your [TCGPlayer cart](https://www.tcgplayer.com/cart) and click the TCGmizer icon.

 ### Filter the way you like
 <img width="957" height="758" alt="image" src="https://github.com/user-attachments/assets/7f5f73bb-9bb0-483c-bac1-673202847b6a" />